tenebrius1/tp/docs/DeveloperGuide.md

     - Cons: It is troublesome to type the command twice if the user wanted to view all the tutors and students.
 - **Alternative 2**: User inputs `list` and all tutors and student are shown.
     - Pros: Simpler for the user to list all tutors and students.
-    - Cons: Will remove any filters they had on a list that they did not want to remove and show all the tutors/students.
+    - Cons: Will remove all filters applied to both the tutor and student lists and show all tutors and students.
+The user is unable to customise the view of tutor/student lists independently.

 ### Find feature